 In fact, among the 84 million people who have prediabetes, there will be 15 to 30 percent that develop type 2 diabetes in the next five years.
 This is why we need to continue to educate our patients whether they have sleep apnea or not.
 However, if a patient does have sleep apnea it will increase their risk for type 2 diabetes, which gives us even more reason to be mindful of our patients’ health and wellbeing.

-What is the link between sleep apnea and diabetes?
+What is the link between diabetes and sleep apnea?

 We are aware that weight gain, lack of exercise and poor diet can all lead to type 2 diabetes, but researchers have now added another key risk factor that can increase the odds of developing this disorder and that is sleep apnea.
 It might come as a surprise to many of the growing number of Americans who suffer from sleep apnea, but don’t realize the link with diabetes.